The Farewell // A Tear Jerker (But Great For Learning Chinese)

 Parts of the film have been fabricated, but it’s true that Wang’s grandmother was diagnosed with terminal lung cancer and it was kept a secret from her by the family.

-Where can I stream The Farewell?
+Where can I watch The Farewell?

 You can pay to stream The Farewell on YouTube and Amazon.